Complements of discriminants of real parabolic function singularities. II: Results for the classes

 \subsection{Enumeration of components for $X_9^+$ singularities}

 In this subsection, we prove the following statement, conjectured in \cite{para}.

-\begin{theorem} There are exactly seven connected components in the space of non-discriminant functions of class $\Phi_+$.
+\begin{theorem} There are exactly seven connected components in the space of non-discriminant polynomials of class $\Phi_+$.
 The shapes of the zero-level sets of some polynomials representing these components are shown in Fig.~\ref{x9+}. \end{theorem}

 \begin{remark} \rm Pictures $(f)$ and $(g)$ of Fig.~\ref{x9+} are topologically equivalent.
 However, Bezout's theorem arguments show that the polynomials that realize them cannot be connected within the space of non-discriminant polynomials of class $\Phi_+$.
-Figure \ref{x9+} coincides with the well-known list of affine rigid isotopy classes of bounded degree four smooth algebraic plane curves.
+Figure \ref{x9+} essentially coincides with the well-known list of affine rigid isotopy classes of bounded degree four smooth algebraic plane curves.
 In our case, however, the isotopies are allowed only within the space $\Phi_+$ which is much smaller than the space of all degree four polynomials.
 In other cases, $\Phi_1$ and $\Phi_2$, the analogous restriction leads to an increase of classification lists. \end{remark}

 The starting point of the proof of Theorem \ref{teoX0} is the following proposition.